https://swchrs.ou.edu/Initiatives Parent Page: Initiatives id: 34819 Active Page: Mid-Atlantic Regional Institute id: 35312

 Panelist

-Amanda Taylor — Amanda Taylor is the assistant vice president for civic and global engagement at AASCU, where she leads national initiatives supporting regional public universities in preparing students to be engaged citizens and globally conscious leaders.
+Amanda Taylor, Ed.D. — Amanda Taylor is the assistant vice president for civic and global engagement at The American Association of State Colleges and Universities (AASCU), where she leads national initiatives supporting regional public universities in preparing students to be engaged citizens and globally conscious leaders.
 She brings over 20 years of experience as a higher-education leader and faculty member.
 Previously, she served as assistant vice president for inclusive excellence at American University, working with campus stakeholders to implement the university’s strategic plan, including dialogue practices to enhance campus climate.
 She also directed a graduate program in intercultural and international communication in the School of International Service.
 Taylor holds a doctorate in education from Harvard University and a bachelor’s and master’s from the University of Virginia.

 Student Panel: Workforce Development and the Role of the Academy

 The panel will elevate student voices as they reflect on the value of higher education in preparing them for today’s evolving job market.
-As higher education institutions navigate its shifting role in society, how does it adequately prepare students in an evolving labor market, address skills gaps, and promote lifelong learning pathways—particularly as technologies like AI transform industry expectations.
+As higher education institutions navigate a shifting role in society, how do they prepare students for an evolving labor market, address skills gaps, and promote lifelong learning pathways—particularly as technologies like AI transform industry expectations.

-Lunch Keynote: “Risk, Responsibility, and Resilience: Legal Leadership for Impact in Higher Education”
+Lunch Keynote: “Risk, Responsibility, and Resilience in Higher Education”

 About the Institute